 Citizens of the EU, Canada, the USA and many other nations can stay without visas for up to 90 days.
-Australian citizens still need a visa. as does anyone intending to work, study, take up permanent residency or stay for more than 90 days.
-Some visa-on-arrival arrangements for tourists are available at major airports and sea ports.
-Check before departure.
+Citizens of Australia and New Zealand need a visa, as does anyone intending to work, study, take up permanent residency or stay for more than 90 days.
+Some visa-on-arrival arrangements for tourists are available at major airports and sea ports; check before departure.

 For other matters related to visas:

 Ministry of Foreign Affairs of Ukraine (www.mfa.gov.ua) Offers a complete list of embassies.

 Letters of invitation These are technically needed for all visas, although this is more of a formality these days.